prikhi/AcornAccounting/docs/source/contribute.rst

 written for it should be considered bugged.

 Test coverage will be monitored, and no commits that reduce the Test Coverage will be merged into the main branches.
-The `django-nose
+The `pytest
 <https://github.com/jbalogh/django-nose>`_ and `coverage
 <https://pypi.python.org/pypi/coverage/3.5.2>`_ packages are recommended for
 monitoring test coverage.
 These packages are included in the ``test``